varunmathur2005/Tic-Tac-Toe/README.md

     The game starts of by welcoming the user and asking them to input one the following choices:
     --If the user inputs 1 a new game starts.
-    --If the user inputs 2 a python read from a text file (rules.txt) which contains the rules of the game.
+    --If the user inputs 2 a text file (rules.txt) which contains the rules of the game is displayed.
+    --If the user inputs 3 a text file (RECORD.TXT) which contains the summary of the previous game is displayed.
+    --If the user inputs 4 the summaries of the games played which are stored in the mySQL database are loaded.
-    --If the user inputs 3 the game exits using sys.exit() and displays a message i.e. thanking the user for playing the game.
+    --If the user inputs 5 the game exits using sys.exit() and displays a message i.e. thanking the user for playing the game.

         Working / Logic behind the game:
     On selecting new game the user is prompted with a choice of either selecting player v/s player mode or player v/s computer mode.